aws-samples/amazon-sagemaker-modeldb-sync/README.md

 ### CLI

 Repalce the placeholder values in [] with your values and then run this command with a properly configured SAM environment.
-You can also customize the source and destination columns as needed.

 ```bash
 sam deploy \